I develop and apply causal inference and machine learning tools to solve complex and ambiguous problems with data.

 My academic research has been published in leading peer-reviewed journals in labor economics, political science, medicine, and general science and has been featured by most major media outlets such as The New York Times, The Washington Post, and The Wall Street Journal.

-My children’s book on causal inference reached #2 on Amazon’s New Releases in Probability and Statistics list.
+Additionally, my children’s book on causal inference reached #2 on Amazon’s New Releases in Probability and Statistics list.

 Oh, and my Erdős number is 8.